canonical/certification-docs/Self-Test_Guide-16.04.rst

    * **Aliases** -- This is used for alternate marketing names for a server.
 This field is only accessible to the Canonical Server Certification Team.
 If you need to add items to this field, please contact your account manager.
-These do appear publicly as separate entries in the database (e.g. Server1000, Alias1001 and Alias1002 all point to the same system, but appear as three separate entries on the public web site).
+These appear publicly as separate entries in the database (e.g. Server1000, Alias1001 and Alias1002 all point to the same system, but appear as three separate entries on the public web site).